Skip to main content

 1. Add the YouTube video as a source in the relevant project.

-4. Ask a narrow grounded question, such as "What evidence does the speaker give for the retention claim?"
+4. Ask one narrow question, such as "What proof does the speaker give for the claim about retention?"

-5. Open the citation badges in the answer and inspect the cited transcript passage.
+5. Open the citation badges and read the source text around the answer.

-6. Save the takeaway only after the source passage supports it.
+6. Save the claim only when that text supports it.

 Atlas YouTube workflow with transcript, summary sections, cited answer, and source cards